Friday, August 29, 2008

 Of course, I was a little nervous, in the way you are nervous, when the flashing lights of a police card pull you over.
 Like a rolodex, your mind spins through all the possibilities, none of them good.
 So I googled queries like “activities for eight year olds.”
 I asked others for advice, and finally panicked, I chose several items off Amazon.com (my go to place) and had them sent two day delivery, damn the expense!

-Over the summer, we have played several games of Putt-Putt, tried out the cheap crochet set that I had bought (and found out why it was so cheap.) and played a few school inspired computer games.
+Over the summer, we have played several games of Putt-Putt, tried out the cheap croquet set that I had bought (and found out why it was so cheap.) and played a few school inspired computer games.
 We’ve eaten lunch at a variety of eateries and once, fixing her lunch, I learned that while my hot chicken sandwiches were good, she readily assured me, the school’s were even better.
 Sigh.

 She taught grandpa and me a new card game, she and I played hangmen (she’s quite good) and we sang some songs, and told a few stories.
 Only once, did I hear the dreaded words, “I’m bored,” which lasted all of two seconds until we started a game of hangman.